surlab/Park_et_al/code/README.md

    - Contains code for evalulation and visualization of single neuron GLM performance for **natural movies**

+"glm_gratings/" contains 1 MATLAB script and 1 folder containing helper MATLAB functions.
+1. run_script.m
+   - Runs the code for single neuron GLM encoding model of drifting gratings, pupil dynamics, and lomotion.
+2. "+glm_/"
+   - Contains the helper functions used in run_script.m

 ### Input files
 Each script expects a different kind of input files.